What is the difference between black and white pepper?

-Both black and white pepper come from the same peppercorn plant, but how they are processed produces the difference in flavour.
+Both black and white pepper come from the same peppercorn plant, but the difference in flavour comes from how they are processed.

-‘White pepper smells more pungent than black pepper, black pepper is slightly fresher and more complex,’ said Matt Walls, Decanter World Wine Awards regional chair for Rhône and judge for the Decanter Retailer Awards.
+‘White pepper smells more pungent than black pepper, [while] black pepper is slightly fresher and more complex,’ said Matt Walls, Decanter‘s Rhône expert and contributing editor, talking to Decanter.com in 2018.

-‘The ‘peppery’ flavour found in plants comes from a naturally occurring compound called rotundone, and it’s present in peppercorns, herbs such as oregano and certain grapes.
+‘The ‘peppery’ flavour found in plants comes from a naturally occurring compound called rotundone.
+It’s present in peppercorns, as well as some herbs, such as oregano, and also certain grapes.

 Black pepper in wine